Mdanishnadeem/Stock-Price-Prediction/README.md

 Model Testing

-We now passed the test set through our model to test the overall performance of our model As we needed past 60 days data as input for predicting next days opening price so we had to combine 60 previous values for each day in February.
-Hence, some were used from the training data
+We now passed the test set through our model to test the overall performance of our model.
+As we needed past 60 days data as input for predicting next days opening price so we had to combine 60 previous values for each day in February.
+Hence, some were used from the training data.
 For example for predicting the value of 28-Feb-23 we used data of past 60 business days.
-We obtained 18 values from our test set and rest from training set
+We obtained 18 values from our test set and rest from training set.
-Predictions which are in the scaled format are inverse transformed to obtain predicted stock price values
+Predictions which are in the scaled format are inverse transformed to obtain predicted stock price values.

 Model Evaluation

 The performance was evaluated on the basis of some metrics and validated with unseen data prediction.
 Model Evaluation Metrics

 MAE - 1.211 (Mean Absolute Error)

 MAPE -  1.206(Mean Absolute Percentage Error)

 Validation

-Evaluating Model performance on unseen data is crucial to evaluate how it will perform in real world scenario We used our model to predict the price on 1-March-23 Model Prediction - 89.38348
+Evaluating Model performance on unseen data is crucial to evaluate how it will perform in real world scenario.
+We used our model to predict the price on 1-March-23

+Model Prediction - 89.38348

 Actual Stock Price on 03/01 -  90.160004